 We also wanted to meet her as we had booked her for the week of the trip to Dordogne to be the tour guide for our trip.
 This is one amazing thing about joining a group trip is that depending on the trip, you can have a tour guide taking you around.
 Not only do you have someone that is extremely knowledgeable about the destination, but they also have incredible storytelling skills, but they are also trained in customer service and have incredible interpersonal skills and advocate for you.
 We always like to find the best guides for our trips and get a chance to meet them first which is why we wanted to meet Anne-Lise.

 A bit about Anne-Lise.
 French of course, after having lived in England for a year as a Literature student, and having worked in Spain for another year as a trilingual secretary and guide to promote a medieval association, she got her guiding License in Nice, before settling for 5 years in Paris.

-While in Paris, It was an opportunity to approach many subjects and periods, from Versailles and the splendors of the Sun King Century, to the Paris of Hemingway, with a passage through the folies of the cabarets at the turn of the 20th century.
+While in Paris, It was an opportunity to approach many subjects and periods, from Versailles and the splendors of the Sun King Century to the Paris of Hemingway, with a passage through the follies of the cabarets at the turn of the 20th century.

 During this period, Anne-Lise also worked in the medieval building site of Guedelon which is an incredible project in Burgundy.
 A castle is being built here, using all traditional methods, you can actually visit this incredible place.
 It was here she learned first hand about Castellology (the study of castles), and many crafts such as masonry, carpentry, stone cutting, etc.